kiran049/SciOly-TeamAssigner/README.md

 # SciOly-TeamAssigner
-A console based app that creates sci oly teams based on students' partner preferences and event preferences.
+A GUI based app that creates sci oly teams based on students' partner preferences and event preferences.
 The program can consider **overlapping events, a max amount of teams per event, and can detect if there aren't any teams for a certain event.**

 ## How To Install and Setup